Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-details.md

 ![Asset history](/_books/servicemanager-user-guide/asset-management/images/asset-record-history.png)

+## Asset Depreciation Calculator

+With specific fields enabled and populated, an Asset Depreciation Calculator is shown in the right-hand panel of the asset view.

+This video explains how to set up and use the calculator:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/V-_Bp19m4Ek?si=jz_OoFr53byrUQYh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Used by vs Shared with

 An option is available to toggle between the asset being used by a single user or shared among multiple users.